-Equator Principles Signatory EQUATOR PRINCIPLES We have been implementing the Equator Principles (EP) since 2006.
+Equator Principles Signatory We have been implementing the Equator Principles (EP) since 2006.
 This risk management framework provides financial institutions with a minimum standard for due diligence and monitoring to determine, assess and manage environmental and social risks in projects.
 Our annual EP report is available online.
-IFC Performance Standards Adopter International Finance Corporation well-searched Our E&S approach is guided by the IFC Performance Standards of Environmental & Social Sustainability.
-This framework helps us understand, avoid and mitigate E&S risks and impacts, for example through stakeholder engagement and disclosure obligations of the client in relation to project-level activities.
-OECD Guidelines for Multinational OECD Guidelines Adopter Enterprises RECOMMENDATIONS FOR RESPONSISE, BUSINESS CONDUCT IN A GLOBAL CONTEXT We follow OECD Guidelines on responsible business conduct, notably human rights, labor rights and the environment.
-UN Guiding Principles on Business and Human Rights Adopter UNITED NATIONS HUMAN RIGHTS OFFICE OF THE HIGH COMMISSIONER We integrate the set of guidelines defined by the UN for states and companies to prevent, address and remedy human rights abuses in business operations.
-ETION .
-ILO Standards Adopter International Labour Organization We follow the set of ILO legal instruments that set out basic principles and rights at work.
-Operating Principles for Impact Management Signatory Operating Principles for Impact Management In 2019, FMO became a signatory to and advisory board member of the Operating Principles for Impact Management, a global initiative led by the IFC to increase the transparency and accountability of impact investing.
-5-1-6 UN Principles of Repsonsible Investment Signatory Signatory of: PRI Principles for Responsible Investment FMO applies PRI's six principles: incorporating ESG into investment practices (Principle 1 and 2), disclosing on ESG issues (Principle 3), supporting acceptance and effective implementation of the principles (Principle 4 and 5), and reporting on progress (Principle 6).
-UNEP FI Principles for responsible banking Signatory UNEP FINANCE INITIATIVE PRINCIPLES FOR RESPONSIBLE BANKING FMO is a signatory of the Principles for Responsible Banking.
-Global Impact Investing Network Member GIIN GLOBAL IMPACT INVESTING NETWORK We support the GIIN because it is dedicated to increasing the scale and effectiveness of impact investing through knowledge sharing, best practice exchanges, and tools / resources production.
-SUSTAINABLE GOALS Sustainable Development Goals Charter Signatory Charter We joined the SDG Charter Network to foster cooperation between business, civil society and local governments in the Netherlands, in order to achieve the SDGs at home and abroad.
-IMP ACT Impact Management Project Member MANAGEMENT PROJECT We joined and support the IMP, a forum for building global consensus on how to measure, manage and report impact and for sharing best practices.
-Natural Natural Capital Finance Alliance Signatory Capital Declaration We closely follow the developments of the NCFA initiative to integrate natural capital considerations into loans, public and private equity, and fixed income and insurance products.
+IFC Performance Standards Adopter Creating Markets, Creating Opportunities Our E&S approach is guided by the IFC Performance Standards of Environmental & Social Sustainability .
+This framework helps us understand, avoid and mitigate E&S risks and impacts, for example through stakeholder engagement and disclosure obligations of the customer in relation to project-level activities.
+OECD Guidelines for Multinational OECD Guidelines for Multinational Enterprises Adopter Enterprises RECOMMENDATIONS FOR RESPONSE EXCRAMENTS COMPLICE W A GLOBAL CONTEXT We follow OECD Guidelines on responsible business conduct, notably human rights, labor rights and the environment.
+X UN Guiding Principles on Business and Human Rights Adopter UNITED NATIONS HUMAAN RIGHTS OFFICE IS IN INCCOMPLIANT We integrate the set of guidelines defined by the UN for states and companies to prevent, address and remedy human rights abuses in business operations.
+FTT N. International ILO Standards Adopter Organization We follow the set of ILO legal instruments that set out basic principles and rights at work.
+Operating Principles for Impact Management Signatory INVESTING FOR IMPACT.
+Openating Provides for Impact Management In 2019, FMO became a signatory to and advisory board member of the Operating Principles for Impact Management, a global initiative led by the IFC to increase the transparency and accountability of impact investing.
+FMO publishes a report every year to disclose how it has interpreted and applied these nine principles.
+These reports are available on our website.
+Principles of Repsonsible Investment Signatory Signatory of: PRII Principles for Responsible Investment FMO applies the six principles of the PRI: incorporating ESG into investment practices (Principle 1 and 2), disclosing on ESG issues (Principle 3), supporting acceptance and effective implementation of the principles (Principle 4 and 5), and reporting on progress (Principle 6).
+FMO's latest report is available on the PRI website.
+UNEP FI Principles for responsible banking Signatory FMO is a signatory of the Principles for Responsible Banking.
+FMO publishes a report every year to disclose how it has progressed towards implementing these principles.
+Global Impact Investing Network Member We support the GIIN because it is dedicated to increasing the scale and effectiveness of impact investing through knowledge sharing, best practice exchanges, and tools and resources production.
+Sustainable Development Goals Charter Signatory Charter We joined the SDG Charter Network to foster cooperation between business, civil society and local governments in the Netherlands, in order to achieve the SDGs at home and abroad.
+Natural Capital Natural Capital Finance Alliance Signatory Financial sector leadership on natural capital We closely follow the developments of the NCFA initiative to integrate natural capital considerations into loans, public and private equity, and fixed income and insurance products.
 UNEP FI / EBF Working Group on Banking and Taxonomy Member UNEP Finance Initiative Changing finance, financing change We are part of the UNEP Finance Initiative / European Banking Federation Working Group that assesses how the EU Taxonomy on Sustainable Activities can be implemented by banks and applied to selected banking products.
-Dutch Climate Accord Signatory We signed the financial sector commitment to fight climate change and support the Dutch Climate
+Dutch Climate Accord Signatory We signed the financial sector commitment to fight climate change and support the Dutch Climate Accord.
+In 2022, we published our Climate Action Plan, which is available on our website.
+CENTER for Client Protection Principles Adopter FINANCIAL INCLUSION ACCION FMO has adopted the CPP which set the minimum standards that end-customers should expect to receive when doing business with a financial service provider.